dontfeedthecode/kohana-abn/README.md

 ## Usage

-Once the module is enabled you can simply visit yoursite.com/abn/[abn_number] (minus the brackets), it will return the business entity information (if available) in JSON format.
+Once the module is enabled you can simply visit yoursite.com/abn/abn_number, it will return the business entity information (if available) in JSON format.